 Although our study attempts to be comprehensive, it is limited in several aspects.
 A number of TCGA cohorts are still not large enough to expect sensitive identification of genetic-immune interactions, and even for large cohorts associations with rarer genetic changes will be too infrequent to sensitively measure.
 Although the rarer mutations and CNA might not be practically useful for patient stratification, they could still be a source of biologically rich information about the interactions of tumor genetics with immune state.

-We attempted to adjust for two of the major possible biases in TCGA datain our models.
-First, one might expect that tumors with higher overall mutational burdens will have increased immune infiltrate, and this is observed in some tumor types[15,40].
+We attempted to adjust for two of the major possible biases in TCGA data in our models.
+First, one might expect that tumors with higher overall mutational burdens will have increased immune infiltrate, and this is observed in some tumor types[15,43].
 We tried to control for this by using the observed total mutational burden of each sample as a covariate in our studies of mutation.
-It is possible that these corrections are over-conservative in cases where high mutational load and immune response leads to genetic adaptation by tumor, consistent with the observations of ARID2 mutations in colon cancer and the B2M mutations reported by Rooney et al.[15], where we observe a more limited strength of association in our model.
+It is possible that these corrections are over-conservative in cases where high mutational load and immune response leads to genetic adaptation by tumor, consistent with the observations of B2M mutations reported by Rooney et al.[15], where we observe a more limited strength of association in our model.
 Second, the GISTIC2 estimates of copy number alteration will be attenuated by the diploid nature of any non-tumor cell within the tumor.
 Left uncorrected, this bias can result in the prediction that any high level amplification or deletion will be immunosuppressive.
 We similarly chose to include an estimate of tumor purity as a covariate in our CNA model to try to adjust for this bias, despite the possibility the adjustment is overly conservative, as immune infiltrate is one component of tumor impurity.
 Finally, more intricate regression models than the ones described here could be devised that include factors such as clinical stage, sex, and more detailed tissue origin into the models.

 It is important to highlight that we cannot infer cause and effect, in either direction, from any results in the current study.
-More conventional studies of human genetic effects on immune state usually are usually grounded in the assumption that the genetic variation is the cause of the immune change[41].
+More conventional studies of human genetic effects on immune state usually are usually grounded in the assumption that the genetic variation is the cause of the immune change[44].
 We cannot rely on that assumption in cancer.
 Although it is an intriguing hypothesis that the mutations in cell death pathways (CASP8, DIDO1) observed in head/neck cancer could be a tumor adaptation to ongoing immune activty, additional experiments will be necessary to establish this.
 There's also the possibility that the genetic changes we observed are part of a rich history of tumor or tumor subtype evolution that ultimately and only indirectly lead to the immune change, i.e. we are identifying a latent tumor subtype.
 The observed association of TP53 mutations with lower immune estimates in head/neck cancer may be a reflection of the HPV origin of many of the TP53 wild-type tumors in the cohort.
 In thyroid cancer, the fact that activating BRAF and NRAS mutations are associated with immune changes in opposite directions, despite a common ability to activate the RAS/RAF/MEK/ERK pathway, may be another example where our analysis is identifying tumor subtypes rather than identifying cause-effect relationships.
 All of the above points mean that even for oncogene mutations linked to decreased infiltrate, like FGFR3 in bladder cancer, there is no assurance that inhibition of the oncogene's signalling pathway will alter tumor immune dynamics.
-However, the FGFR3 result is at least one case where the cause and effect hypothesis is directly testable by study of FGFR3 inhibitors in cancer models.
+However, the FGFR3 result is one case where the cause and effect hypothesis is directly testable by study of FGFR3 inhibitors in cancer models.